 - 1. Telnet: TCP - 2.
-Telnet port: 23 (for more detail, kindly please get contact with the service agent or team) - 3.
-Telnet utility: Windows "TELNET.exe" (console mode) - 4.
-Disconnection for RS232-by-Telnet control normally: Close Windows Telnet utility directly after TELNET connection ready - Limitation 1 for Telnet-Control: there is only one connection for Telnet-Control in one projector Limitation 2 for Telnet-Control: there is less than 50 bytes for successive network payload for Telnet-Control application. - Limitation 3 for Telnet-Control: there is less than 26 bytes for one complete RS232 command for Telnet-Control. - Limitation 4 for Telnet-Control: Minimum delay for next RS232 command must be more than 200 (ms). - (\, In Windows built-in "TELNET.exe" utility, "Enter" key pressed will have "Carriage-Return" and "New-Line" code.)
+Telnet port: 23

+(for more detail, kindly please get contact with the service agent or team)

+- 3. Telnet utility: Windows "TELNET.exe" (console mode) - 4.
+Disconnection for RS232-by-Telnet control normally: Close Windows Telnet utility directly after TELNET connection ready - 5.
+Limitation 1 for Telnet-Control: there is less than 50 bytes for successive network payload for Telnet-Control application.

+Limitation 2 for Telnet-Control: there is less than 26 bytes for one complete RS232 command for Telnet-Control.

+Limitation 3 for Telnet-Control: Minimum delay for next RS232 command must be more than 200 (ms).

+(\, In Windows built-in "TELNET.exe" utility, "Enter" key pressed will have "Carriage-Return" and "New-Line" code.)